supperchong/algorithm/README.md

 > Note:If you are debugging java,ensure the extension `Debugger for Java`>=v0.33.1 or the extension `Java Extension Pack`>=v0.14.0.
 If you build error when debugging,press `ctrl+shift+p` and run the Command `Java:Clean Java Language Server Workspace`.

+> Note:If you are debugging c++ in m1, you need install the vscode extension named `CodeLLDB`

 ## Submit

 Click the submit hover to submit your code.
 You can use build to view the final submitted code.